aledecicco/english-programming-language/docs/syntax.md

 ```

 ### Return
-Tells the function to return a specific value.
-This allows exiting early from an operator.
-Keep in mind that this sentence is not allowed in procedures, and reaching the end of an operator without finding this sentence will also cause an error.
-This sentence is allowed inside simple sentences:
+Tells the function to return a specific value, giving us the ability to exit early from an operator.
+Keep in mind that this sentence is not allowed in procedures, and reaching the end of an operator without finding one of these will also cause an error.
 ```
 Whether a whole number is even:
     Let c be the quotient of the whole number and 2.